spiderwebrobot/spiderwebrobot.github.io/content/posts/github-authentication-with-ssh.md

 ### Killing the agent

 Now that you have securely stored your private key’s password, let's do some clean up.
-First let’s find all of `ssh-agent` processes currently running...
+First let’s find all of the `ssh-agent` processes currently running...

 ```sh
 pgrep ssh-agent